SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAHtmlCanvas.class/README.md

-This canvas knows about HTML but nothing about callbacks.
+This is an abstract canvas that knows about HTML but nothing about callbacks.
+Subclasses must implement #document.